Trusted WordPress tutorials, when you need them most.

 Customizing the applicable attributes relevance slider

-Every WordPress website is unique, so you may want to try different relevancy settings to see what gives you the most accurate and helpful search results.
+Every WordPress website is unique, so you may want to experiment with different relevancy settings to see what produces the most accurate and helpful search results.

 For example, if you’ve uploaded your menu as a PDF on your restaurant website, then this is important content, and you’ll typically want to show it in the search results.

-If you use custom fields, you can also make custom fields searchable on your WordPress site.
+If you use them, you can also make custom fields searchable on your WordPress site.

 Simply click the ‘Edit Rules’ button in the section where you want to create the rule.
 In the following image, we’re adding a new rule to the ‘Posts’ section.